martinprest/DEDIT/readme-DEDIT.txt

 2. Set the time using TIME on the Organiser main menu.
 3. Use MODE on the main menu to install DEDIT there, or use PROG, RUN, and enter DEDIT

-Note: If TIMEINST is not installed, the year will not display correctly unless the Y2K variabes in the OPL source code are set to zero.
+Note: If TIMEINST is not installed, the year will not display correctly unless the Y2K% variables in the OPL source code are set to zero.

 Using DEDIT
 -----------